mozaik-association/mozaik/docs/2Distribution-list-module.md

 # Distribution lists

-The Mozaik distribution lists module complet fonctionnalities of the Odoo strandard module.
+The Mozaik distribution list module offers additional functionality to complement the Odoo standard.
 The module provide you to manage distribution lists of your organisation.
 It will provide access to :

 - The general information of the distribution lists